samiux/samiux.github.io/upgrade_ubuntu2404.md

 The release date of Ubuntu 24.04 LTS is April 25, 2024 (US Time).
 I tried to upgrade my Ubuntu 22.04.4 LTS to Ubuntu 24.04 LTS on April 16, 2024 (GMT +8).

 It is no problem to use the daily build dated April 15, 2024 for fresh install.
 However, when you upgrade from Ubuntu 22.04.4 LTS to Ubuntu 24.04 LTS, you may reach ```"Oh no!
 Something has gone wrong!"``` or ```black``` screen (when you are in Virtualbox) error in the middle of the installation.
 Don't panic, you can fix it with a few simple steps.
-Please do not reboot your box or you may lost your internet connection.
+Please do NOT reboot your box or you may lost your internet connection.

 ## Step 1 - Upgrade